Reidmen/jnanogpt/README.md

 # jNanoGPT

-This repository aims at replicating [modded-nangpt](https://github.com/KellerJordan/modded-nanogpt) pre-training with Jax instead of Pytorch. *I would call it a speedrun for j-training*.
+This repository is inspired by [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt).
+It aims at pretraining a GPT2-style model with Jax instead of Pytorch (that's the reason of the prefix `j`). *I would call it a speedrun for j-training*.

-The aim is to search for the fastest algorithm to use 8 NVIDIA H100 GPUs to train a language model that attains 3.28 cross-entropy loss on the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) validation set.
+Long-term: Search for a fast algorithm to use 8 v5 TPUs or NVIDIA H100 GPUs to train a GPT2-style language model that attains 3.28 cross-entropy loss on the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) validation set.

-The target (3.28 validation loss on FineWeb) follows Andrej Karpathy's [GPT-2 replication in llm.c, which attains that loss after running for 45 minutes](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).
+The target (3.28 validation loss on FineWeb) follows Andrej Karpathy's [GPT-2 replication in llm.c, trained for 45 minutes](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).
-The speedrun code also descends from llm.c's [PyTorch trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py), which itself descends from NanoGPT, hence the name of the repo.

-Key performance improvements to add:
+Key performance improvements to consider from [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt):
 * Modernized architecture: Rotary embeddings, QK-Norm, and ReLU²
 * The Muon optimizer [[writeup](https://kellerjordan.github.io/posts/muon/)] [[repo](https://github.com/KellerJordan/Muon)]
 * Untie head from embedding, use FP8 matmul for head, and softcap logits (the latter following Gemma 2)